 I do a lot of different things!
 I scout new projects, read queries, review and track contracts and payments, edit manuscripts and proposals, and generally add my voice in where I think it may be of assistance, whether that is regarding a publicity campaign, submission list, or even a title choice.

 You'll hear this a lot, but publishing is a very subjective business.
-I may look at a query and see something that completely wows me, where another assistant or agent may look at the same thing and immediately pass.
+I may look at a query and see something that completely wows me, where another agent may look at the same thing and immediately pass.
 It all depends on how your writing and plot work with that person's individual taste.

 Aside from what I mentioned above, it's without a doubt the lack of personalization.
 (Dear Sir or Madam, Dear Agent, or nothing at all!)
 It's hard to invest in a project when the person asking you to do so hasn't even taken the time to write your name.
-Also, keeping 30 agents on copy—yikes!
+Also, keeping 30 agents visible on copy—yikes!

 I work with two fantastic mentors: